The bubbling resentment towards new open-plan corporate workspaces finally has something to rest its hat on.

 Open-plan offices often just have workstations and standardised meeting rooms.
 People don’t have space for visual or sound privacy, which understandably becomes frustrating.

 The most successful spaces ensure a level of culture-change readiness and management through co-creation, and consulting with users to understand their current and future needs and invite them to participate actively in the changes.

 Coworking spaces work because of the variety of spaces available to members; you can find the right space to do any activity, with quiet pods, cafés, phone booths and more.
 Open-plan offices that are simply cubicles without walls do not provide diversity of space.

 It’s easy to say we need to return to the days of private offices, but more important is providing an optimal workspace.
 Workspace design is no different from home design; the utility of the space is key.

 A mansion doesn’t make a great home environment if you don’t have places to sleep, eat and play.
 It’s about an experience that encompasses space, community, and culture.

 Read more: How to Choose the Best Coworking Space

 Hub Australia offers architecturally designed workspaces with areas to relax, collaborate, and concentrate.

-With locations in Brisbane, Melbourne, Sydney and Adelaide, Hub Australia is bringing premium coworking to Australia’s growing businesses, offering tailored workspaces, a curated community and member services.
+With locations in Brisbane, Melbourne, Sydney, Canberra, and Adelaide, Hub Australia is bringing premium coworking to Australia’s growing businesses, offering tailored workspaces, curated community, and member services.